-Digging is a natural behavior for dogs.
-You may love your dog unconditionally, but it fair if you want no pits in your garden.
-In this article, you will learn how to stop a dog from digging holes and why dogs love to dig so much in the first place.
+Digging is a natural dog behavior.
+You may love your dog unconditionally, but it is fair to want no pits in your garden.
 Fortunately, it is possible to prevent your dog from digging.

 In this article you will learn why dogs dig, and how to stop this unwanted, but natural behavior of your dog.

 You might be interested to know that there may be several different reasons why dogs dig holes.
 To solve your dog’s problem, you will need to investigate what may be prompting your dog to dig because the cause will determine the proper solution.

 Here are most common reasons why dogs dig:

 - To keep himself entertained.
 This is the most common reasons why household dogs dig.
 You are likely to see that your dog is enjoying the process and that he in doing it for no apparent reason.

 - To hunt.
 A dog can literally try to dig prey animals, such as rats and moles, out of your yard, or he can instinctively dig holes in an empty location.
 This behavior is very common for hunting breeds.

 - To bury food.
 If there is a food left over, it must be preserved and hidden, which is done by burying it.
 In this case, you will notice that your dog is trying to cover a treat in the hole.

 - To escape.
 In this case you are likely to see your dog digging around the perimeter, under the fence or near the gates.
 We are not going to focus on digging to escape here, because digging is not your dog’s main problem.
 Solve your dogs urge to escape, and the digging will also disappear.